which way does furnace filter go

 You spend enough for filters: they should at least work the way they were intended to!
 With most pleated filters, the direction of air flow is critical .
 The dirt should not be accumulating on the metal mesh side of the media; if that is happening, you put it in wrong.
 Switch it.
 The mesh side is the back side ; the air should flow through the front side first.
 After you’ve switched it, draw an arrow in Sharpie on the furnace duct indicating “air flow” just as it is mentioned on the filters.
 This way you won’t forget next time.Some brands of filters print the arrow right on the frame of the filter so users know exactly which direction to slide it in.
 The arrow should be pointing to the evaporator coil, blower motor and fan, right inside the air handler.
 Take a picture of the set-up so you can easily refer to it the next time you install a new filter.
 Be sure to check your filters every couple of months or so.
 If you can’t see light coming through them, they’re clogged with dust and should be changed.
 How Often To Change Furnace Filter

 A similar problem facing homeowners is forgetting the size of the filter they need .
 To determine this in the first place, take a tape measure to the filter box and write down the measurement in fractions of inches.
 Be sure to shop for ¼ or ½ inches smaller for the ideal fit.
-Learn more about filter sizes on our website.
+Learn more about How to find size of furnace filter on our website.
 Once you know what it is, write down the size and keep it with your other passwords for safe keeping.

 For answers to these and other questions about your furnace filters, give Filtration Montreal a call now or send us an email.
 We always want you to be confident in your purchasing decisions and filter use.